 “We are accustomed to having a discussion about Germany and Russia.
 That's a longstanding relationship obviously very close in some ways but fraught with complications and it’s become a particular issue in U.S.-German relations particularly because of the nord stream debate is still a hot issue in Washington.”

-“My impression is Germany never votes for change on election day, change comes later, and some other ways when Germany society a new consensus emerges, and it seems to me at the moment despite the complexions different colored coalitions we are thinking about its still on balance a large vote for continuity and some basic approaches, but we shall see.”
+“My impression is, Germany never votes for change on election day.
+Change comes later, and in some other ways when Germany society a new consensus emerges.
+It seems to me that at the moment, despite the complexions different colored coalitions we are thinking about, its still on balance a large vote for continuity and basic approaches, but we shall see.”

 Global Europe Program